open5gs/open5gs/misc/db/python/README.md

 ## Open5GS Python Library

 Basic Python library to interface with MongoDB subscriber DB in Open5GS HSS / PCRF.
-Requires Python 3+, mongo, pymongo and bson.
+Requires Python 3+, pymongo and bson.
 (All available through PIP)

 If you are planning to run this on a different machine other than localhost (the machine hosting the MongoDB service) you will need to enable remote access to MongoDB by binding it's IP to 0.0.0.0: